Pleas download (click on the PDF logo to the left) and complete this packet prior to your visit.

 A catheter is a small, hollow, flexible tube that is gently inserted into the bladder to drain any remaining (residual) urine after you have emptied (voided) your bladder.
 A catheterized urine sample is obtained to send a sterile (uncontaminated) sample to the lab for examination and to check for infection.
 Some patients after surgery will have an “indwelling catheter”, which is a catheter that remains in the bladder for a few weeks while they are recovering from surgery.
 Some patients desire to be taught to catheterize themselves after surgery rather than have an indwelling catheter.

-The test takes about 10 minutes.
-The teaching visit takes 20-30 minutes.
+The test takes no more than a couple of minutes.
+If you need to learn self-catheterization, the teaching visit takes 20-30 minutes.
 The is no preparation required.

 Uroflowmetry is a noinvasive, simple, urinating test, which only requirement is that you come to the office with a full bladder.
 You will be asked to empty your bladder a commode chair.
 The chair has measuring and recording devices attached that provide information about the amount and force of your unire flow.